Etymology of chemistry: From alchemy to chemistry

-Later medieval Latin had alchimia / alchymia "alchemy", alchimicus "alchemical", and alchimista "alchemist".
-The mineralogist and humanist Georg Agricola (died 1555) was the first to drop the Arabic definite article al-.
-In his Latin works from 1530 on he exclusively wrote chymia and chymista in describing activity that we today would characterize as chemical or alchemical.
+Later Medieval Latin had alchimia/alchymia ('alchemy'), alchimicus ('alchemical'), and alchimista ('alchemist').
+The 16th century mineralogist and humanist Georg Agricola was the first to drop the Arabic definite article al-.
+In his Latin works from 1530 onwards, he exclusively wrote chymia and chymista in describing activity that we today would characterize as chemical or alchemical.
 As a humanist, Agricola was intent on purifying words and returning them to their classical roots.
 He had no intent to make a semantic distinction between chymia and alchymia.

-During the later sixteenth century Agricola's new coinage slowly propagated.
-It seems to have been adopted in most of the vernacular European languages following Conrad Gessner's adoption of it in his extremely popular pseudonymous work, Thesaurus Euonymi Philiatri De remediis secretis: Liber physicus, medicus, et partim etiam chymicus (Zurich 1552).
+In the late 16th century, Agricola's newly coined terminology gradually came into use.
+It seems to have been adopted in most of the vernacular European languages following Conrad Gessner's adoption of it in his widely circulated pseudonymous work, Thesaurus Euonymi Philiatri De remediis secretis: Liber physicus, medicus, et partim etiam chymicus (Zurich, 1552).
 Gessner's work was frequently re-published in the second half of the 16th century in Latin and was also published in a number of vernacular European languages, with the word spelled without the al-.

-In the 16th and 17th centuries in Europe the forms alchimia and chimia (and chymia) were synonymous and interchangeable.
+In the 16th and 17th centuries in Europe, the forms alchimia, chimia and chymia were synonymous and interchangeable.
 The semantic distinction between a rational and practical science of chimia and an occult alchimia arose only in the early eighteenth century.

-In 16th, 17th and early 18th century English the spellings — both with and without the "al" — were usually with an i or y as in chimic / chymic / alchimic / alchymic.
-During the later 18th century the spelling was re-fashioned to use a letter e, as in chemic in English.
-In English after the spelling shifted from chimical to chemical, there was corresponding shift from alchimical to alchemical, which occurred in the early 19th century.
-In French, Italian, Spanish and Russian today it continues to be spelled with an i as in for example Italian chimica.
+In English of the 16th, 17th, and early 18th centuries, both the forms with and without the prefix al- were commonly spelled with i or y, as in chymic, chymic, alchimic, and alchymic.
+During the later 18th century, the spelling was re-fashioned to use the letter e, as in chemic in English.
+In English, after the spelling shifted from chimical to chemical, there was a corresponding shift from alchimical to alchemical, which occurred in the early 19th century.
+In French, Italian, Spanish and Russian today, it continues to be spelled with an i as in, for example, Italian chimica.